 Year 2018 would be a special year for MCMC as this marks the 20th year of C&M regulatory approach in driving the industry together with service providers and stakeholders in leading the nation into digital era.
 In light of this, I congratulate the industry on their work to embrace and keep pace in driving digital transformation.
-Such farsightedness and consistency to ensure necessary changes will take us towards achieving national competitive in preparation for the next frontier.
+Such farsightedness and consistency to ensure necessary changes will take us towards achieving national competitive in preparation for the next frontier towards National Transformation 2050 (TN50).